-The College of Engineering is pleased to announce the following new Accelerated Bachelors/Masters Degree (ABMD) programs:
+The College of Engineering is pleased to announce the following Accelerated 4+1 Dual Bachelors/Masters Degree programs:

 - Bachelor of Science in Bioengineering & Master of Science in Bioengineering